cuijialang/VHDLinter/README.md

 <img src="images/preview.png" width="500">

 ## Source
-The functionality is based on the idea of having something like *Pylint* for VHDL; *VHDLint*.
 The supported checks and formatting options are based on [**VHDL coding style**](http://www.tkt.cs.tut.fi/kurssit/1212/S08/Harjoitukset/vhdl_coding.html) by Tampere University of Technology and [**VHDL Style Guide**](https://www.ims-chips.de/content/pdftext/VHDL_Style_Guide.pdf) by IMS CHIPS.